 For a lot of organizations, that's the easy part.
 You're willing to offer coverage as required.
 But how do you figure out the details of when coverage has to be offered, or whether the premium contribution you make is enough for the coverage to be considered affordable?
 What information do you report to the IRS and when?
 What do you do if an employee rejects your offer of coverage and purchases coverage in the exchange instead?

 ACA Compliance Vendors

-Outsourcing ACA compliance eliminates confusion around those types of questions.
+Outsourcing ACA compliance helps address confusion around those types of questions.
 Someone else will handle tracking your employees' full-time status and maintain a record of coverage offers.
-ACA informational reporting to the IRS will be handled by your compliance vendor, and the vendor will let you know what information they need you to provide, which is easier than digging through regulations.
+ACA informational reporting to the IRS will be handled by your compliance vendor, and they will let you know what information they need you to provide, which is easier than digging through regulations.

 There's no one-size-fits-all solution to ACA compliance, monitoring and reporting.
 For some organizations, an in-house solution can work if you capture the prerequisite data and have qualified staff.
 Even so, it is important to have a resource for consultation and assistance if a question or penalty notice arises.
 But for those who are open to outsourcing, reduced exposure to penalties and having a trusted partner to help navigate compliance can be worth that line item in the budget.

 Read how Elwyn, Inc. automated their health care reform compliance process.

 For more Health Care Reform insights and sample penalty letters/responses, watch ADP's webcast Workplace Compliance Spotlight: It's Been Quiet on the Health Care Front….Or Has It?